-Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
-For information about registering for this course and the online Bachelor of Arts in Energy and Sustainability Policy see https://esp.e-education.psu.edu/.
-Information about registering for this course and the online Masters of Education in Earth Sciences is available at http://earth.e-education.psu.edu.
+Information about Penn State's Energy and Sustainability Policy Bachelor's program is available at the ESP Overview Page.

 Quick Facts about EGEE 401

 - Instructor: Dr. Vera J. Cole, Senior Lecturer, Department of Energy and Mineral Engineering, College of Earth and Mineral Sciences, The Pennsylvania State University.

 - Overview: EGEE 401 is a required course in Penn State's online Bachelor of Arts in Energy and Sustainability Policy and Masters of Education in Earth Sciences.
 This course evaluates the existing energy infrastructure and energy/fuel use, both domestic and international, along with evolving technologies, implementation and challenges in meeting energy demands in a carbon constrained world.
 Students will understand the interrelationships between legislative, technology, environmental, and international factors associated with energy production, processing, distribution, and utilization.

 - Learning Environment: This Web site provides the primary instructional materials for the course.
 The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
 ANGEL, Penn State's course management system, is used to support the delivery of this course, as well as to provide the primary communications, calendaring, and submission tools for the course.